Formula Use Cases

 Calculating days between a date and today

 One really useful and dynamic function is TODAY().
 Using this with the DAYS() function, you can calculate the number of days until the due date (or past the due date).
-When using TODAY(), you don't need to include anything within the parenthesis.
+When using TODAY(), you don't need to include anything within the parentheses.

 ROUND(DAYS({Due Date},TODAY()),0)